alessandro11/linx-challenge/README.md

 ├── results     - results of tests and logs
 ├── .gitignore  - make git ignore some files
 ├── .gitmodules - git submodules setup
+├── report.pdf  - report compiled from the source above
 └── README.md   - this readme

 </pre>